Leats/AO3FanworkStatistics/README.md

 **Step 5 (optional):** In `/components/lengthandchapters.js` the works get sorted into different bins to show the amount of works with different wordcounts.
 As standard this is set to 50 bins and the bins reach from 0 to 90000 words.
 This can be changed by opening the file and changing `binamount` and `largestwork` to something different.
 Depending on the size of the tag this might be needed.

 **Note:** To actually view the created graphs it is not enough to simply view the file in your web browser of choice.
 The easiest way to run it in a web server is probably using `python3 -m http.server` or in case of Python 2 `python -m SimpleHTTPServer`.
-Alternatively it is possible to use github pages as seen int his repository.
+Alternatively it is possible to use github pages as seen in this repository.